Citizens' Union for South Tyrol: History

 The Union for South Tyrol was founded on 2 October 1989 by the merger of the nationalist South Tyrolean Homeland Federation of Eva Klotz (2.3% in the 1988 provincial election), the national-liberal Freedom Party of South Tyrol led by Gerold Meraner and right-wing splinters from the South Tyrolean People's Party led by Alfons Benedikter.

 In the 1993 provincial election the party won 4.8% of the vote and gained two seats in the Provincial Council, one for Klotz and one for Benedikter.
 In the 1996 general election the party had its best result ever (7.7% for party list and 19.2% in single-seat constituencies), because the South Tyrolean People's Party had formed an alliance with some Italian parties.

 In the 1998 provincial election the UfS won 5.5% and Andreas Pöder, party secretary since 1994, was elected for the first time to the Council, along with Klotz.
 This was a turning point for the party as Pöder started to gain influence over Klotz.

 In the 2003 provincial election, the UfS won 6.8% of the vote and gained two seats in the Provincial Council.

 In May 2007, during a heated party congress, Pöder was re-elected party president with 76 votes in favour and 70 against.
 This led to a split led by Kloz, who launched a new strictly separatist movement named South Tyrolean Freedom (STF).

 In the 2008 general election, severely damaged by the split and by the competition of Die Freiheitlichen (9.4%), the UfS gained only 4.2% of the vote in the Province.
 In the 2008 provincial election the party got only 2.3% of the vote and one elect in the Provincial Council, while STF and Die Freiheitlichen won the 14.3% and the 4.9% of the vote, respectively.

 The UfS renamed itself to Citizens' Union for South Tyrol (BUfS) on 12 May 2011.

 In the forthcoming 2013 provincial election the BUfS will run as part of a three-party list, along with Ladins Dolomites, a centre-left outfit, and We South Tyroleans, a left-wing split from Die Freiheitlichen.
 The joint list won 2.1% of the vote and Pöder was re-elected to the Provincial Council.

 In the 2018 general election was League supported by BUfS.
 In the 2018 provincial election the party won barely 1.3% and no seats.
 Thus, Pöder was not elected to the Provincial Council, after 20 consecutive years of elective service.

 The BUfS was rarely active after 2018.
 It did not field any lists in the 2020 municipal elections: three municipal councillors were candidates for the Die Freiheitlichen, while another one ran with STF.
-The party was dissolved in 2020.
+Pöder retired from politics and the party was dissolved by 2020.